 To append your port number, navigate to the port forwarding section of your router, click on Port Forwarding, then enter your game’s address in your router.
 Also, put the TCP and UDP ports of your Minecraft server.

 With these working tips, you should not have any issue solving the Evolve Minecraft server not working error.
 Sometimes, when the Evolve server isn’t working, it might be an issue with the server provider.
-You can check their social media pages to know if it is an internal error.
+You can check their social media pages to know if it is an internal error on the Minecraft server.
 Suppose it isn’t, then you know it’s an error with your PC.